Azharudeen10/credit-default-prediction-system/README.md

  ### Notebooks

  - **`EDA.ipynb`**: In-depth EDA with visualizations and statistical summaries.

+ ### Client dashboard
+ - Execute the model once.
+ - Enter a Client ID and click Show Data to see both the payment‐history plots and the default prediction.

  ## Future Enhancements
  - **Dynamic column handling**: Improve to handle the columns dynamically instead of selecting and fitting in input X.